chamaeleonidae/api/docs/apis/search.md

     - If you need to add custom "Search" logic use this event to pass back the right items, two options:
       - directly return an array<SearchItem>
       - return a Promise that will resolve with the first argument being an array<SearchItem>.
-    - Best used when you already use Algolia or have a custo msearch endpoint internally
+    - Best used when you already use Algolia or have a custom search endpoint internally

   Called when:
     - The User has entered in a query; when a user enters text and pauses